proof88/PRooFPS-dd/doc/menu-04-Crypto.md

 Unlike Bitcoin, not all altcoins should be kept forever.
 Especially meme coins because I think those are flying for limited time only.
 They are great for making money, but not so great for holding them forever.
 Check [my altcoins table for reference prices](https://docs.google.com/spreadsheets/d/1dRmWWfjfH5j3kHnVBlGKj25zNzYuv04kCtUuxtnEb2U/edit?usp=drive_link) to have idea when they should be sold.

+And also consider the transaction fee which differs from blockchain to blockchain and also depends on the load on the network.
+Transactions can be really pricey on Ethereum chain.
+Try to time your transaction [for less busy time periods](https://etherscan.io/gastracker) when gas fees are usually lower.

 \section appendix Appendix